CloudLabsAI-Azure/apim-lab/apim-lab/2-developer-portal/developer-portal-2-2-customization.md

 1. In the Azure Portal, navigate to the Azure API Management instance, from the left navigation pane, under **Deployment + infrastructure (1)**, click on **Notifications Templates (2)**.

-1. Preview the list of available notifications templates which are customizable.
+1. Preview the list of available notifications templates, which are customizable.

    ![APIM Notifications](media/E2T4.2S2-0109.png)

 ### Click on Next from the lower right corner to move on to the next page for further tasks of Exercise 2